Dog Separation Anxiety: Free Tips to Help Stressed Dogs

 After going over rules, structure, how to reward desired behaviors (passive training) and some creative ways to exercise, I was ready to address the dog’s separation anxiety problem.

-Helping a dog get over a case of separation anxiety is all about building up the dog’s confidence and helping it practice being alone.
-Separation Anxiety often kicks in because we love on our dogs so much without any structure which causes them to become needy and completely out of practice at being alone.
+Separation anxiety often happens because we love our dogs a lot.
+Without any structure, they become needy.
+This makes them unprepared to be alone.
 But adding a little structure is a great way to stop a dog from suffering from separation anxiety.

-To help the family remember all the dog behavior tips I shared in this in home dog training session, we shot a roadmap to success video.
+To help the family remember all the dog behavior tips I shared in this in-home dog training session, we shot a roadmap to success video.